 The University of Rochester offers the Rochester Promise, a tuition-free scholarship program available to Rochester City School District (RCSD) graduates.
 The Rochester Promise is one of several tuition-assistance programs and partnerships the University offers to first-generation and low-income college students.
+To be eligible, students must enroll at the College of Arts, Sciences, and Engineering.

 “The first goal of the Rochester Promise is to assure students in RCSD schools that their hard work in earning admission to college will also earn them the financial support they require to succeed here.